 Only two studies—Anderson & Cabana (2007; Kristensen et al. (2016)—have evaluated standardized approaches for selecting primary consumer taxonomic groups as baselines in temperate streams where long-lived bivalves are not widely distributed.
 Both standardized approaches have limitations, and optimal baselines have not been compared to find consensus between regions.
 Anderson & Cabana (2007) recommended that baselines be broadly distributed and use the same basal resources across sites (i.e., low omnivory).
-Kristensen et al., (2016) included two additional criteria: the baseline’s δ15N values must track δ15N variation, and the baseline should remove the influence of δ15N variation on TP estimates for common higher order consumers (i.e., fish).
+Kristensen et al. (2016) included two additional criteria: the baseline’s δ15N values must track geographic variability in δ15N, and the baseline should remove the influence of δ15N variation on TP estimates for common higher order consumers (i.e., fish).
 However, one limitation was that Anderson & Cabana (2007) used low mean δ15N values as the metric for low omnivory (i.e., using the same basal resource across locations).
 But there is a large range of δ15N values within basal resource compartments.
 Taxonomic groups that feed on a single resource with high δ15N values would meet the low omnivory criteria but might not be considered as baseline proxies because they have high δ15N values relative to omnivorous taxonomic groups that feed on a variety of resources with low δ15N values.
-Alternatively, Kristensen et al., (2016) used the mean coefficient of variation (CV) of taxonomic groups, which likely better represents omnivory.
-However, when determining whether baselines track systematic δ15N variation, Kristensen et al. (2016) correlated δ15N only to land-use (i.e., a gradient form natural land use to human land uses) which may ignore other sources of geographic variation in δ15N values.
+Alternatively, Kristensen et al. (2016) used the mean coefficient of variation (CV) of taxonomic groups, which likely better represents omnivory.
+However, when determining whether baselines track geographic δ15N variation, Kristensen et al. (2016) correlated δ15N only to land-use (i.e., a gradient form natural land use to human land uses) which may ignore other sources of geographic variation in δ15N values.
 Additionally, when assessing whether chosen baselines accounted for δ15N variation on TP estimates of common higher order consumers, Kristensen et al. (2016) assumed that TP should not change along the environmental gradient, which may not be valid for consumers that exhibit diet shifts along geographic gradients.
 Therefore, updated criteria and regional comparisons are needed to develop a consensus for determining optimal baseline proxies in food web studies.

 Here, we build on the standardized method proposed by (Kristensen et al., 2016) to select a suitable baseline in streams that span the Rocky Mountain—Great Plains ecotone in western North America, and compare our selected baselines to those found in other regions.
-To test if candidate baseline proxies tracked δ15N spatial variation, we used a synthetic variable that includes several potential sources of δ15N variation including land-use changes along an ecotone.
+To test if candidate baseline taxa tracked δ15N spatial variation, we used a synthetic variable that includes several potential sources of δ15N variation including land-use changes along an ecotone.
 We also performed a separate stomach content analysis to inform our expectation of how TP of common higher order consumers might change if these consumers exhibit systematic changes in diet composition.
-We also compare our baselines to those in Danish Lowland streams (Kristensen et al., 2016), to basal resource compartments, and common aggregation methods to look for consensus between regions and aggregation methods.
+We also compare our baselines to those in Danish Lowland streams (Kristensen et al., 2016), to basal resource compartments, and common aggregation methods to look for consensus among regions and among aggregation methods.
 Improving standardized methods for finding baselines that are applicable across regions should help future studies better identify and understand drivers of trophic structure across space and time.

 Methods